Getting Started at South Shore Therapies

 Once you have contacted South Shore Therapies, our receptionist will arrange a clinical intake call, where one of our clinicians calls you to discuss your concerns.
 The purpose of the intake call is to obtain information about your child, answer your questions, and determine the best plan of action.
 Based on this conversation we can determine the appropriate evaluation, consultation or treatment that will best address your functional concerns.
 Our insurance coordinator will check your benefits to help you understand any out of pocket costs for services (e.g. deductibles, co-payments, non-covered services, etc.).
 If services at SST are recommended, our scheduling coordinator will work with you to schedule dates and times of service in accordance with your schedule.

-During the phone intake, it may be determined that an occupational or speech therapy evaluation is warranted.
+During the phone intake, it may be determined that an occupational therapy or speech therapy evaluation is warranted.
 The evaluation will target and identify specific areas of difficulty that could benefit from intervention.
 We have several different types and levels of evaluation depending upon the client’s and family’s needs.

 If intervention is recommended, we work closely with our clients and families to develop a treatment plan that targets functional concerns and strives for “Results that Make a Difference”.
 Our talented therapists will design an individualized program that focuses on intervention for underlying problems, as well as developing home programs and accommodations for greater competence and success in a variety of settings.
 Our therapy encourages the child or adolescent to develop comfort, confidence and coordination in a safe and nurturing environment.
 Therapy is a fun and interactive process that facilitates the development of self-esteem, social interactions, motor coordination, play skills, flexibility and planning.